 Day 1 – Day 6 Post Wax: For the first five days after getting waxed, the skin is fairly sensitive, so it’s important to not be aggressive with this area.
 I always apply a hydrating body lotion to the area to keep the skin cells moist.

 Day 15 – Day 30: Around two weeks out from your bikini wax, you may feel the skin starting to feel a bit prickly as some of the hairs, depending where they are in their life cycle, will start to want to come out.
 At the point you feel the skin feel prickly (and often itchy), you need to use physical exfoliants to scrub at the skin and loosen the hair from its surrounding skin to allow it come out easily.
-I use this Exfoliating Body Cloth with a mild shower gel, and I do this daily.
-I apply shower gel to the cloth, and in light circular movements, I exfoliate the skin area.
+I also use this DIY body scrub every other day.
 It is important to always follow with a body lotion or skin oil to keep the skin cells moist.
 (I love Pro Remedy Oil.)
-Because the skin can be a bit red after you’ve used an exfoliating cloth or loofah, I will use just a small amount of the AHA Smoothing Serum 20% post-shower and before moisturizer, but I only use it every other day so I don’t sensitize my skin.
+Because the skin can be a bit red after you’ve used an exfoliating cloth or loofah, I will use just a small amount of the Smoothing Body Serum post-shower and before moisturizer, but I only use it every other day so I don’t sensitize my skin.

 Usually, by a month out, most people need to get another bikini wax, so then you will start this recommended routine all over again.